 Navigation is about how easy it is for people to take action and move around your website.
 Some tactics for effective navigation include a logical page hierarchy, using bread crumbs, designing clickable buttons, and following the ‘three click rule’ which means users will be able to find the information they are looking for within three clicks.

 7. GRID BASED LAYOUTS

 Placing content randomly on your web page can end up with a haphazard appearance that is messy.
-Grid based layouts arrange content into sections, columns and boxes that line up and feel balanced, which leads to a better looking website design.
+Grid-based layouts arrange content into sections, columns, and boxes that line up and feel balanced, which leads to better-looking website design.

 8. “F” PATTERN DESIGN

-Eye tracking studies have identified that people scan computer screens in an “F” pattern.
+Eye-tracking studies have identified that people scan computer screens in an “F” pattern.
 Most of what people see is in the top and left of the screen and the right side of the screen is rarely seen.
-Rather than trying to force the viewer’s visual flow, effectively designed websites will work with a reader’s natural behaviour and display information in order of importance (left to right, and top to bottom).
+Rather than trying to force the viewer’s visual flow, effectively designed websites will work with a reader’s natural behavior and display information in order of importance (left to right, and top to bottom).

 9. LOAD TIME

 It is now commonplace to access websites from multiple devices with multiple screen sizes, so it is important to consider if your website is mobile-friendly.
 If your website is not mobile-friendly, you can either rebuild it in a responsive layout (this means your website will adjust to different screen widths) or you can build a dedicated mobile site (a separate website optimized specifically for mobile users).